SatoryKono/ChEMBL_data_acquisition/README_EN.md

 ```

 Replace `path/to/targets.csv` with a CSV containing a `target_chembl_id` column.
 The `--raw-out` switch keeps the
+pre-normalised snapshot for debugging; combine it with `--no-reindex-raw` to retain the API column order when comparing against
-pre-normalised snapshot for debugging, while `--final-out` produces the cleaned export aligned with the validation schemas.
+upstream payloads.
+Normalisation is enabled by default, so `--final-out` produces the cleaned export aligned with the validation
+schemas.
+Pass `--no-normalize-at-export` to skip the final cleanup, in which case the raw snapshot is copied to `--final-out` so
-The compatibility aliases `--output`/`--out` remain for migration support and issue warnings when used.
+downstream consumers inspect the same payload.
+The compatibility aliases `--output`/`--out` remain for migration support and
+issue warnings when used.

 ### `library.utils.cli_tools.pipeline_targets_main`